FailAcademy/learning/wdp-vancouver/_slides/week-02/01-flexbox.md

 # Exercise 1

-Let's apply these flexbox concepts to our project.
+Let's apply these flexbox concepts to Project 1.

-We'll start by refactoring the floats in the footer into flexbox properties following these steps:
+We'll start by refactoring the floats in the site `<footer>` into flexbox properties following these steps:

 1. Remove your floats
 2. Apply `display: flex` to the appropriate element